 You are not originally from Northern Ireland.
 What is your background?

 I was born in Jamaica and grew up there until I became an adult.
 One of the things that is very different culturally in Jamaica is that we live with extended families.
 I lived with a cousin who I thought was my brother and another cousin who became like a sister to me.
 I lived in Spanish Town in Jamaica.
-I moved in with my grandmother and other family members were part of my household as well.
+My mother, sister and I.moved in.with my grandmother.and other family members were part of my household as well.

 Were you interested in the arts, writing or poetry at an early age?